ianhudson87/quipr-final/README.md

 ## TODO

-Huz:
-Printin' names all day long takes all day.
+- [ ] Printin' names all day long takes all day.
 Print them one by one.
 ScoreScript stuff.

-Ian:
 - [ ] After vote tally, use inc

 - [x] On response page: